I am truly lovin’ decorating for St. Patrick’s Day as I am part Irish.

-This is actually the second St. Patrick’s Day dinner this week…The Captain and I host a monthly dinner for our “Over 50” group at our church and we always have a great time!
+This was actually the second St. Patrick’s Day dinner I put together for that week…You see, the Captain and I host a monthly dinner for our “Over 50” group at our church and we always have a great time!

-The Menu for our St. Patrick’s Day Dinner is as follows:
+The Menu for our St. Patrick’s Day Dinner was as follows:

 Corned Beef & Cabbage

 Roasted Potatoes & Carrots

 Green Deviled Eggs

 I got the recipe for the Irish Apple cake out of my Irish Pub Cookbook….and I will share it with you.

 I started this St Patrick’s tablescape with the Old Curiosity Shop dishes that are in a olive green.
 As you can see from the dinner plate below they remind me of an Irish or English village.
 The design around the plates look sort of like a lock you might see on a village door.

 The salad plates have a mantel clock that remind me of my grandmother’s clock that sat on her dining room buffet.